SUBMISSION GUIDELINES

 Send submissions via e-mail to Leah Browning, Editor.

-—Send one prose piece or two to six poems at a time.
+—Send up to three prose pieces or up to six poems at a time.

 —Include the word “fiction,” “poetry,” or “essay” in your subject line.

-—Type or paste your submission in the body of the e-mail message.
-We
+—Type or paste your submission into the body of a single e-mail message.

-—Include a cover letter with your name, address, phone number, e-mail
+—Include a cover letter with your name, mailing address, e-mail address,

 Please expect to wait up to two months for a reply.
 Occasionally with